MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/quick-start/try-hyper-v-powershell.md

      ![Screenshot of the Administrator Windows Power Shell screen showing the output after entering Get V M.](./media/get_vm.png)

 1. To return a list of only powered on virtual machines add a filter to the `Get-VM` command.
 A filter can be added by using the `Where-Object` command.
-For more information on filtering see the [Using the Where-Object](/previous-versions/windows/it-pro/windows-powershell-1.0/ee177028(v=technet.10)) documentation.
+For more information on filtering, see [Using the Where-Object](/previous-versions/windows/it-pro/windows-powershell-1.0/ee177028(v=technet.10)) documentation.

      ```powershell
      Get-VM | where {$_.State -eq 'Running'}